 (5) passed a Board-approved certification examination relating to the administration of a local anesthetic agent as described in subsection (e)(4) of this section.

 (e) Education and Examination Requirements.

+(1) The education program must be directed by a Texas-licensed dentist faculty member of the CODA-accredited education institution who has experience teaching the administration of local infiltration anesthesia.

 (2) Didactic component.
-The program must include at least of didactic instruction relating to the administration of local infiltration anesthesia in the practice of dental hygiene.
-Such education must include:
+The program must include at least 20 hours of didactic instruction relating to the administration of local infiltration anesthesia in the practice of dental hygiene.
+Such education may be completed using an on-demand video course and must include:

 (A) Texas State Board of Dental Examiners laws and regulations;